Craterless Hoba reveals (some of) its secrets Thu 23 April 2026

 Both theories are ridiculous 1.

-And when theories don't fit the facts, the facts must change.
+And when no theory fits the facts, the facts must change.

 When they were allowed back 32 years later, they found Namibian mining company Roessing Uranium Ltd had carefully rearranged Hoba's landscape.

-Its authentic landscaped rim even includes steps to help show that Hoba is 'down'.
+Its authentic landscaped rim even includes steps that help show Hoba is somehow 'down in the ground'.

 They're stonewalling you.
 Source: The Hoba Meteorite, Namibia Largest Known Meteorite on Earth - Geology Science